 - Revised Pay As You Earn (REPAYE)

-Under a REPAYE plan, your payment is capped at 10 percent of your discretionary income.
+Under a REPAYE plan, your payment is capped at 10% of your discretionary income.
+For undergraduate loans, your terms are extended for 20 years.
 If any of your loans were for graduate school, your repayment term stretches to 25 years.

 - Pay As You Earn (PAYE)

-With PAYE plans, your payment is 10 percent of your income but never exceeds what your payment would be under a standard repayment plan.
+With PAYE plans, your payment is 10% of your income but never exceeds what your payment would be under a standard repayment plan.
 Your repayment term is 20 years.

 - Income-Based Repayment (IBR)

-If you’re a borrower after July 1, 2014, your payment is capped at 10 percent of your income, and you will make payments for 20 years.
+If you’re a borrower after July 1, 2014, your payment is capped at 10% of your income, and you will make payments for 20 years.
+If you borrowed before that date, your term will be 25 years.

 - Income-Contingent Repayment (ICR)

-On an ICR plan, you pay the lesser of either 20 percent of your discretionary income or what you would pay with a fixed plan over twelve years.
-If you qualify for the 20 percent option, you can make payments for up to 25 years.
+On an ICR plan, you pay the lesser of either 20% of your discretionary income or what you would pay with a fixed plan over twelve years.
+If you qualify for the 20% option, you can make payments for up to 25 years.

 The benefits of an income-driven repayment plan

-A Philadelphia-based supply chain specialist says income-driven repayment plans made higher education — including a Master’s degree — possible for her.
+Kathryn Moore, a Philadelphia-based supply chain specialist, says income-driven repayment plans made higher education — including a Master’s degree — possible for her.
 As a first-generation student paying her own way, her entry-level salary was small but her earning potential is expected to rise as she progresses up the corporate ladder.

 For graduates right out of school who are underemployed or are in low-salary fields, their monthly paycheck is often not enough to cover their living expenses and their debt.
 Income-driven repayment plans can help those individuals manage their debt burden and keep up with the rest of their needs.